AtomicPair/wolfentext3d/README.md

 Wolfentext3D is a simple take on a classic game with the following goals:

 * Lean and mean: all code should be contained in a single source file.
+* Cross-platform: it should work reasonably well across Linux, Mac, and yes, even Windows.
 * No external dependencies, other than the Ruby core and standard libraries.
 * No bitmap graphics: everything uses ASCII art and terminal colors!